Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 The side effects that occur after a bilateral stroke vary greatly between survivors.
 Every brain is wired differently, and every stroke is different.
 This means there are an endless number of ways that a brain can be affected by a stroke.

-For this reason, you must work closely with your medical team to diagnose your post-stroke side effects and create a rehabilitation plan to follow.
+For this reason, you must work closely with your medical team to determine which post-stroke side effects you want to address first and create a rehabilitation plan to follow.

 The Rehabilitation Process